RoleModel/rolemodel_rails/lib/generators/rolemodel/optics/base/README.md

 ## What you get

-Pulls in the rolemodel optics design system and adds the slim gem
+Pulls in the RoleModel [Optics](https://docs.optics.rolemodel.design/) design system